TumpaRaniShaha/Domain-First-Causal-Pipeline-for-Actionable-Depression-Intervention/README.md

 - The notebook in `notebooks/` contains the exploratory analysis and initial model development.
 - The code is written to be extensible: adjust domain labels, pruning thresholds, or model choices in the pipeline source.

-## Citation

-If you reuse or extend this work, please cite the repository and acknowledge the domain-aware causal selection approach.